genesiscommunitysuccess/docs/docs/01_getting-started/10_web-training/04_web-training-day4.md

 `
 ```

-Now you show play aound with the properties of the chart, so you get used to it.
+Now you should play aound with the properties of the chart, so you get used to it.

 ## Design systems